yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration/MultipleWan.rst

 for other services just do the same changing the 0x100 to 0x101 and dport 25 to the service port number.

-At last for firewall, the new kamikaze firewall script is simplier than before and adding a forward or rule in it will apply to any wan. so opening the ssh 22 port with the example '''/etc/firewall.user''' line
+At last for firewall, the new kamikaze firewall script is simplier than before and adding a forward or rule in it will apply to any WAN interface.
+So opening the ssh 22 port with the example '''/etc/firewall.user''' line
 {{{
 iptables -t nat -A prerouting_wan -p tcp --dport 22 -j ACCEPT iptables        -A input_wan      -p tcp --dport 22 -j ACCEPT }}}
 will open port 22 to you router from both wan and wan2

-This is it hope it can help
+This is in hope it can help
 Ben